 Note: If you’re not seeing the updated chart, please try reloading the page or view it here.

-Note: CBS ran out of original episodes with week 31 so we won’t resume tracking the ratings until they can broadcast new episodes again.
+Note: CBS ran out of original episodes with week 31 due to the COVID-19 production shutdown.
+New episodes resumed with week 47.

 For comparisons: The 2018-19 season of The Young and the Restless averaged a 0.62 rating in the 18-49 female demographic with 4.07 million total viewers.